sebastiansandovalcastro/BigData/practices/practice1.md

     println("El numero es primo ")
     }

-### 3. DADA LA VARIABLE bird = "tweet", UTILIZA LA INTERPOLACIÓN DE STRINGS PARA IMPRIMIR "Estoy escribiendo un tweet"
+### 3. GIVEN THE VARIABLE bird = "tweet", USE THE INTERPOLATION OF STRINGS TO PRINT "I'm writing a tweet"

     //The variable bird
     var bird = "tweet"